Vegetation Management Tree Surgery in Stockport

-During the course of Myers Tree Care’s work as Greater Manchester’s leading tree surgeons, we were approached by Stockport Council to develop a work plan on how to access and de-vegetate a retaining wall at the end of Astley Street in the centre of Stockport.
+During the course of Myers Tree Care’s work as Stockport’s leading tree surgeons, we were approached by Stockport Council to develop a work plan on how to access and de-vegetate a retaining wall at the end of Astley Street in the centre of Stockport.

 It had only recently been discovered that SMBC was responsible for the wall, and therefore a thorough inspection was needed to establish its condition and to determine if any works were required to ensure it was in a good state of repair.

 Our experienced tree surgeon and climbers attended a site meeting with one of Stockport Council’s engineers to discuss their requirements and what Myers Tree Care could do to assist them with the vegetation management aspects of the works.